 Six players have marked their debut with a hat-trick, William Anderson, T.Y.
 Brock, Graeme Cunningham, Graeme Eaglesham and Max Murray, while three have gone one better and scored four on their debut, the aforementioned Andrew Fyfe and Malcom Mackay, as well as Ian Denholm.

 Also worthy of mention is David Brodie’s goal on his debut in 1993, which was scored with his first touch of the ball (after coming on as a substitute), the only Queen’s players known to have achieved this.

-A full list of scoring debutants (to the end of the 2015/16 season) is here.
+A full list of scoring debutants (up to May 2021) is here.